FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 <details>
 <summary>Click to expand</summary>

+- App Settings:
   - Added a link to the app settings that opens the profile editing screen.
-- Added an option to disable automatic *.ini backups to the settings.
+  - Added an option to disable automatic *.ini backups to the app settings.
-- Added an option to disable notifications (popups) to the settings.
+  - Added an option to disable notifications (popups) to the app settings.
+- Mod Manager:
   - Dragging and dropping mods (archives or folders) into the list installs them at the correct position (where the cursor is) instead of at the end of the list now.
   - Improved the comparison of versions in the mod manager.
     This should fix the issue where the mod manager displays available updates even if the latest/newer version is installed.
   - Fixed a bug that would crash the mod manager when updating mod information using the NexusMods API.
-- Fixed a bug where invalid characters in (user-defined) paths were crashing the tool.
-They get sanitized now.
   - Added another warning to the mod manager's side panel, if no (valid) files are found for packing.
   - Improved packing of bundled archives: junk files are now ignored.
 Should reduce errors.
+- General:
+  - Fixed a bug where invalid characters in (user-defined) paths were crashing the tool.
+They get sanitized now.

 </details>